LucyHeath/ChamPeakx/README.md

 ![Filter search code snippet](https://user-images.githubusercontent.com/114397080/210779509-211f18ff-5ca1-4980-8943-6ee44e4d9bf1.png)

-The mountaineering index is built using a customised Chakra UI card component.
+The mountaineering index is built using a customized Chakra UI card component.

 ### Single mountaineering route detail page
-Clicking throught the index page brings displays `MountaineeringRouteSinglePage.js` .
+Clicking through the index page brings displays `MountaineeringRouteSinglePage.js` .
 Here they can review the route beta, including an image of the route, the peak and route names, which are highlighted with (React and Chakra UI) icons and tooltips (Chakra UI) on hover.
 Below the image sits the description and infographic display.

 ![Single route page detail](https://user-images.githubusercontent.com/114397080/210782712-bb7b6935-1690-4aa9-8580-295268114a6f.png)

-The infographic display has an accordian (`ClimbingGradesAccordian.js` component), brought in from Chakra UI,  which can be toggled to diplay more info about the climbing grades.
-The infographics themselves again utlise tooltips to provide greater detail.
+The infographic display has an accordian (`ClimbingGradesAccordian.js` component), brought in from Chakra UI,  which can be toggled to display more info about the climbing grades.
+The infographics themselves again utlize tooltips to provide greater detail.

 ![Climbing gardes accordian and IFG display](https://user-images.githubusercontent.com/114397080/210783470-c961a10f-3126-48d4-8715-3c1a7cbe9b95.png)

 #### Comment display

 The `CommentDrawer.js`component is injected into the `MountaineeringRouteSinglePage.js` to display the user comments.
 The "Edit Review" and "Delete Review" buttons only appear in the display if the user is authenticated and is the owner of the comment.
-The image display and star rating display are seperate components(`ImageDisplay.js`, `StarRating.js`).
+The image display and star rating display are separate components(`ImageDisplay.js`, `StarRating.js`).

 ![Comment display](https://user-images.githubusercontent.com/114397080/210792969-230fc5c4-14d1-4494-be94-7af62f284458.png)

 #### Adding and editing comments

 Rather than navigating away from this page to add (`AddCommentDrawer.js` component ) and  edit comments (`EditCommentDrawer.js` component ), I chose to implement a Chakra UI draws, which open when the "Add Review" or "Edit Review" buttons are clicked.
 This fitted neatly with the clean and simple design of the project.
 When a user is not logged in the "Add Review" drawer displays a call to action, which prompts registration or login to access further functionality of the site.
-I felt this was better than hiding button function from non-authenticated users and encourages user registration.
+I felt this was better than hiding the button function from non-authenticated user and it encourages user registration.

 ![Add review drawer if not authenticated](https://user-images.githubusercontent.com/114397080/210788252-0136cb82-0b9f-4ea9-97b1-b7b3dd682489.png)